meteorhacks/meteorhacks.github.io/_posts/2013-08-09-how-meteor-uses-node.md

 * Go to your project
 * Run your project once and close it (You need to do this only once)
-* Simply run `mnode` and you can get the full path of the nodejs binary
+* Simply run `mnode` and you can get the full path of the NodeJS binary
 * You can run the node binary like this too - `$(mnode)`

 This project is on github and it is quite small.
 [Read it](https://github.com/arunoda/mnode/blob/master/index.js).